So Girls: Repackaging release

-Music video
+"To Me" music video

-To Me

 It is about a girl played by Woori who finds out her true love has been seeing another women.
 The members are seen putting makeup and dressing up during their verses, it also alternates in between a parking lot and a boxing ring.
 In the end the girls spray paint the cheating lover car with the 7 colors of rainbow.
-It was revealed later that the guy who betrays Woori on the music video is Hyeongkon, member of the boy band A-JAX, and the another woman is former GFriend member Kim So-jeong.
+It was revealed later that the guy who betrays Woori on the music video is Hyeongkon, member of the boy band A-JAX, and the other woman is former GFriend member Kim So-jeong.

 Promotion

 Rainbow had their comeback stage with "To Me" on Music Bank on April 8, 2011.
-The group also performed "To Me" on various music shows such as M!
-Countdown, Music Core and Inkigayo in April.
+The group also performed "To Me" on various music shows such as M Countdown, Music Core and Inkigayo in April.

-Rainbow had their comeback stage with "Sweet Dream" on M!
-Countdown on June 23, 2011.
-The group also performed "Sweet Dream" on various music shows such as Music Bank, Music Core and Inkigayo in June and July.
+Rainbow had their comeback stage with "Sweet Dream" on M Countdown on June 23, 2011.
+The group also performed "Sweet Dream" on various music shows such as Music Bank, Show!
+Music Core and Inkigayo in June and July.